nosas/blog/performance_classification/article.md

 It is the ratio of correctly predicted *positive* labels to the total number of *positive* labels predicted.
 In other words, precision is **how reliably the model reaches the correct result**.

-<font style="color:red">TODO: Insert code snippet to calculate precision</font>

-We should optimize our model's precision when we want to decrease the number of false positives or when having false negatives is not a concern.
+We should optimize our model's precision when we want to decrease the number of false positives or when having false negatives is not costly.

 ### What are positive labels?